Polls close in Israeli election as Netanyahu seeks to keep power

 If he remains prime minister, Netanyahu may be able to pass legislation that would grant him immunity, but if he loses he may have to appear in court and even face time in jail.

-All eyes remain on Lieberman, a former defense minister, who has emerged as Israel’s unlikely kingmaker with his new slogan: “Make Israel Normal Again.”
+All eyes remain on Lieberman, a former defense minister, and his new slogan: “Make Israel Normal Again.”

 Paul Goldman reported from Tel Aviv, and Saphora Smith from London.